 - Provide fellows an opportunity to enhance important managerial competencies such as customer service, financial stewardship, operations management, change management and performance management

-- Russ Williams, SVP and Chief Operation Officer
+- Russ Williams, SVP of Strategy, Capital, and Regional Services

-The fellows will report directly to Pradipta Komanduri, with a dotted line reporting structure to Russ Williams.
-Both Russ and Pradipta completed Administrative Fellowships early in their careers and champion our program, recognizing the value of exceptional mentorship and professional guidance during and after the two-year fellowship.
+The fellows will report directly to Russ Williams.
+Russ completed an Administrative Fellowship early in his career and champion our program, recognizing the value of exceptional mentorship and professional guidance during and after the two-year fellowship.

 Second Year Fellow